STealthy-and-haSTy/SublimeScraps/scratch_files/README.md

 The important part of this is the python source file.
 If desired you can just put it directly into some package (e.g. your `User` package) and use it that way.
 It adds a command called `scratch_buffer` that takes an argument of `syntax`, which should point to the name of a syntax that you want.

 The default value for this argument if you do not provide it is `"Packages/Text/Plain text.tmLanguage"`.
+It is also possible to explicitly pass `None` for this argument, which will cause the command to prompt you for the syntax to use first.

 The folder also contains a `sublime-commands` file which adds a variety of languages to the command palette.
-You can use this as is, merge it with your own, add syntaxes, etc.
+You can use this as is, merge it with your own, add often used syntaxes, etc.

 It is also possible to map this command to a key press, if you have a particular syntax that you use often for example.